neu-spiral/FrankWolfe/README.md

 -----
 An example execution is as follows:

-	spark-submit --master <master url> --executor-memory 100g modularDistFW.py --inputfile In1000by100  --outfile test --npartitions 20 --niterations 10  --problem DoptimalDist  --inputP vec100.npy --sampmode "No Drops" --ptr 0.75  --silent
+	spark-submit --master <master url> --executor-memory 100g modularDistFW.py --inputfile In1000by100  --outfile test --npartitions 20 --niterations 10  --problem DoptimalDist  --inputP vec100.npy --sampmode "No Drops"   --silent

 This solves the D-Optimal Design problem by Parallel FW algorithm.
-Its dataset is loaded from "In1000by100".
+The input dataset is loaded from "In1000by100".
 Maximum number of iterations is 10.
-The level of parallelism is 20.
-The sampling ratio is 0.75.
+The level of parallelism is set to 20.

 Algorithm  Overview